 We’d begun to wonder if spring would ever arrive.
 Buds were tightly closed on trees; tulips and daffodils were barely up; nothing bloomed.

 Today, the heat index will be in the mid-90’s (35°C).

 So, I guess this past weekend was spring, 2022.
 The air temperature was mild and the world smelled new; all our old friends returned: the orioles, grosbeaks, indigo buntings, and scarlet tanagers.
-The poor hummingbirds buzzed in, searching in vain for blossoms to restore their energy.
-We rushed to get their feeders out and they quickly crowded around and regained their energy.
+The poor hummingbirds buzzed in, searching in vain for blossoms to restore their bodies and spirits.
+We rushed to get their feeders out and they quickly crowded around and regained a bit of energy.

 Spring flowers were coaxed towards opening, tentatively.
 We took our new e-bikes bikes for a ride on the trail, to London and back.
 (A very small town 9 miles to the west; to the east is Rome.
 Sounds impressive when we’re talking about our bike rides, right?)
 Afterwards, we worked in the garden together; the plants are barely peeking through the earth, but the weeds, of course, have been thriving.

 So, one perfect spring weekend.
-And today, we’re in t-shirts, overheated and watching our spring flowers droop.
-The tulips opened and their tender cups were quickly steamed into petals doing back-bends.
+And today, we’re in t-shirts, overheated, and watching our spring flowers droop.
+The tulips opened and their tender cups were quickly steamed and curling into back-bends.
 The tree leaves are unfurling, like us, into sweltering summer days.
 Next week may be cooler, we’re told.

 I hope so.